The Google Outage and Cloud Computing

 It is a dark, dark day for cloud computing advocates such as ourselves.
 We could go on and on about cloud computing's benefits, but at some point you do bump up against the fact that whatever you put in the cloud--which, if you take our suggestions, is pretty much everything that your company has--is stored on someone else's servers and space rather than your own (although obviously cloud computing doesn't preclude backing up every so often; but it does mean your stuff is out there, and that you use the cloud to conduct day-to-day computing).
 And what that means is that whether those servers go down is out of your control.
 And they can go down.
 Hint hint, Google.
+Yes, So yes, it's time for the anti-cloud computing people to gloat.
+Well, look.

 Also, memo to Google: please don't ever do that to us again.